codefellows/code-challenges/trie-implementation/README.md

 Download a [Scrabble dictionary](https://raw.githubusercontent.com/zeisler/scrabble/master/db/dictionary.csv) and use it to populate the dictionary.
-Iterate over every word in the dictionary, map each letter to it's corresponding keypad number, traverse the tree according to the list of numbers for a word, and store the word in the list at that node.
+Iterate over every word in the dictionary, map each letter to its corresponding keypad number, traverse the tree according to the list of numbers for a word, and store the word in the list at that node.

 Write a method `text()` that accepts a String like `"76257"` and returns a list